BALTVS3/COMP305-Assignment-2/README.md

 # COMP305-Assignment-2
-Game Programming Assignment 2 Joshua Balt 301072631 Basica Assets used for simplicity's sake.
+Game Programming Assignment 2 Joshua Balt 301072631 Basic Assets used for simplicity's sake.

 Realized that the Unity Project is called "New Unity Project".
 Crying.